saurabh1088/notes/iOS/Persistence/CoreData.md

 database directly.

 ### 2. Undo/Redo
 Core Data comes with an undo manager which tracks changes to it.
 This undo manager can roll the changes back either individually or in groups.
-This makes adding undo/redo support in apps convinient and easy to implement.
+This makes adding undo/redo support in apps convenient and easy to implement.

 NSManagedObjectContext has instance property undoManager of type UndoManager.